 Wisdom teeth extraction can maintain the alignment of the rest of your teeth and prevent damage and crowding.

 Removing wisdom teeth lets you avoid the common complications that can occur due to impaction, including cysts and infection.

 Wisdom tooth removal is a type of oral surgery that involves extracting the third molars, known as the wisdom teeth.
 When you visit Nest to have your wisdom teeth evaluated, our Vancouver dentist, Dr. Sonia Sahi, will perform a thorough exam.
 We’ll also do any necessary diagnostic testing, including digital x-rays and cone beam CT imaging.
 This will let her determine if your wisdom teeth are currently causing any complications or will cause them in the future.
 If they do pose a problem, she may recommend having your wisdom teeth extracted.

-While Dr. Sahi can perform a wisdom tooth extraction with just a local anesthetic, many patients choose nitrous oxide or IV sedation for the procedure.
+While Dr. Sahi can perform a wisdom tooth extraction with just a local anesthetic, many patients choose sedation for the procedure.
 Dr. Sahi will help you decide on the best form of sedation for your needs.